melvincarvalho/markbot/README.md

 *A robot that rewards good behaviour.*

-You've been scratching your head, trying to solve a problem all day and going no where fast.
+You've been scratching your head, trying to solve a problem all day and going nowhere fast.
 Suddenly, out of nowhere, someone on IRC sends you a link for exactly the thing you've been searching for.
 Wouldn't it be nice to reward that person, with something more than just a few words of thanks?
 Well now you can!

-Currently in early prototype, the aim of of mark bot is to mark great contributions with appropriaterewards, using crypto currencies.
+Currently in early prototype, the aim of of mark bot is to mark great contributions with appropriate rewards, using crypto currencies.

 The first currency supported is the [Bitmark](https://github.com/project-bitmark/marking/wiki/).